ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 ### Commit in Haste, Debug at Leisure

-Oops, no content.
-An empty page.
+Oops, no content -- an empty page.
 Let's see what's going on in header.html:29 that the error mentioned:

     charles@gamera ~/s/charlesk-hugo> sed -n 28,30p (find ./ -name header.html)
           <div class="profile" id="profile-nav">